 Summer camps are great alternatives to summer school because your kids will learn while having fun outside AND you don’t have to plan anything!

-There are many different kinds and types of summer camps, and (lucky for you!) we have the Ultimate Guide to Summer Camps.
+There are many different kinds and types of summer camps (including online summer camps!), and (lucky for you!) we have the Ultimate Guide to Summer Camps.
 Be sure to check it out before signing up for any summer learning camps or summer outdoor activities programs.